 The West Virginia Commission on Drunk Driving Prevention (CDDP) was established in 1986 by an act of the West Virginia Legislature (Chapter 15-2-40 of the WV Code).
 Funds are generated through a 6% excise tax on the sale of liquor and wine and funding for impaired driving projects is available through a quarterly application process by any law enforcement agency in West Virginia, The Governor's Representative for Highway Safety and the Governor's Highway Safety Program Director are members of the Board of Directors (eight members) for the CDDP.
 The Governor's Highway Safety Program encourages West Virginia law enforcement agencies to apply to the CDDP.
-The CDDP has worked very closely with the Governor's Highway Safety Program on our Sustained Enforcement Plan.
+The CDDP works directly with the GHSP in coordinating and planning the Sustained Enforcement Plan.

-State Funds FY2006 - (1,000,000)
+State Funds FY2008 - (\$1,000,000)